Have there been changes to this year’s ceremonies?

 Faculty are an important part of the greeting during Commencement and are therefore asked to remain on stage.
 However, if you need to leave, there are stairs off the back of the stage and the faculty marshals can help you leave and return to stage once the actual awarding of degrees begins.
-Please look for the staff behind the stage - they will provide a pass that will allow you to return to the stage.

 What happens after Commencement?

 Graduates, guests, and faculty are invited to the individual School and department receptions held across campus.
-Details are forthcoming in the spring.

 Further questions?
 Please send a note to firstname.lastname@example.org.